timmcginley/41934/Assignments/README.md

 * Tools: [Kaare](https://github.com/KaareH)'s awesome Bimscore tool
 * Case: Validate claims made in Advanced Building Design Reports.

-This task would focus on analysing the models using scripts as in the previous years using BlenderBIM as an IDE (integrated development environment) incorporating a console, 3d view, IFC data model hierarchy, and IFC property views in one place.
+This task would focus on analysing the models using scripts as in the previous years using Blender / Bonsai as an IDE (integrated development environment) incorporating a console, 3d view, IFC data model hierarchy, and IFC property views in one place.

 Apply simple scripts to validate claims made in previous iteraitons of the [Advanced Building Design] course.
 In your [focus](/Focus/) groups you will check specfic claims made in their project reports.
 These could include: Project GFA, Spaces required in the project brief, facade transparency and many other examples.